mcjelewis/threadz/README.md

 1. In the php.ini file on the webserver, set 'allow_url_fopen' to on.
 2. Download treadz.zip.
-3. Save Threadz directory onto websever.
+3. Save Threadz directory onto the websever.
 4. Generate Canvas developer key if you haven't already done so (see [Canvas Developer Key Generation](#canvas-developer-key-generation).
 5. Edit the launch.php file.
 Edit the following variables found between lines 21-41.
     - $domainThreadz = [your url]